Wirebin/game-review-site/README.md

 ## Status

-Safe Log in and Sign up have been implemented, reviews and posts are still in the works.
+Safe Log in, Sign up and game posts/replies have been implemented, reviews are still in the works.
 The 'search bar' and 'game list' features are not implemented yet.
 The character limiters are not yet implemented.
 The user can navigate the site, find added games and add new genres and games to db as admin.
 Currently the website has barely any styling done to it, this will be done later.

 ## Setup Guide